For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 - Do you release information on my driving history including speeding tickets and other infractions?

 - Why does it take so long to get my check done?

 - Can I get my police check done any faster?

 - What if I don't disclose all the pages of my police check, or alter the information prior to showing it to an employer?

-- I don't live in Hamilton, or I reside outside of Canada.
-How can I get a screening check?
+- I don't live in Windsor, or I reside outside of Canada.
+How can I get a record check?

 - Can I submit my police check for a Name Change online?

 A police record check contains information the police have on file pertaining to an individual.
 This includes, but is not limited to, a record of convictions for criminal offences across Canada, outstanding charges before the courts, current judicial orders that are in effect (such as peace bonds, prohibitions or probation orders).
 Some people have absolutely no such information, while others may have some or all of these categories.